9rum/flatflow/README.rst

 Data-imbalance-aware scheduling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Chronica provides several schedule clauses such as **static** and **dynamic**, each of which can be useful for environments with different characteristics.
+Chronica provides several schedule kinds such as **static** and **dynamic**, each of which can be useful for environments with different characteristics.

 Partitioned data set
 ^^^^^^^^^^^^^^^^^^^^